daporaphael/NaijaSDGs2021-CreditCard-Fraud-Detector/README.md

 periodically lower the book value of a loan or intangible asset over a set period of time.
 In relation to a loan, amortization focuses on spreading out loan payments over time.
-When applied to an asset, amortization is similar to depreciation.*
+When applied to an asset, amortization is similar to depreciation

-*Steps to build the loan repayment calculator *
+#              STEPS TO BUILD THE LOAN CALCULATOR

 # (1 )Install git software for Windows *

 # (2)Clone my Repo,by typing the command below in CMD terminal